On conflict-free colorings of cyclic polytopes and the girth conjecture for graphs

+\textbf{Conflict-free coloring of general simplicial spheres.} Recently there have been studies on proper colorings and transversals of (the facet hypergraphs of) simplicial spheres \cite{transversals_spheres_joseph_michael,novik_transversal_open_problem, cho2023transversal, lee2023colorings, novik2024transversalnumberssimplicialpolytopes}.
+Many results were on lower bound constructions to obtain large chromatic number or transversal ratio (the ratio between transversal number and the vertex set size).
+There the moment curve or cyclic polytopes played an important role.
+As a side effect, the current lower bounds are relatively weaker for even-dimensional spheres than odd-dimensional ones as we could see for $\FC_d(n)$ in Proposition \ref{prop:proper_cyclic}.

-\textbf{Conflict-free coloring of general simplicial spheres.} In \cite{lee2023colorings}, it was shown that for each $d \geq 4$ and any positive integer $c$, there is a $(d-1)$-dimensional simplicial sphere whose facet hypergraph, the hypergraph whose hyperedge-set consists of the vertex sets of the facets, has a proper chromatic number at least $c$.
-Since we have $\CF(H)\geq \chi(H)$ for any hypergraph $H$, this implies that the CF-chromatic number is unbounded even for the facet hypergraphs of simplicial spheres of even dimension $d-1$ for which we have $\CF(\FC_d(n))\leq 3$ by Proposition \ref{prop:CF_odd_cyclic}.
-Also in Proposition \ref{prop:proper_cyclic} we saw that $\chi(\FC_d(n))=2$ for $d\geq 3$.
-This suggests that $\mathsf{C}_d(n)$ might not attain the maximum CF-chromatic number among $(d-1)$-dimensional simplicial spheres for even dimensions $d$.
+On the other hand, in \cite{lee2023colorings} some other construction was obtained using different methods, which shows that for any dimension $d \geq 4$ and any positive integer $c$, there is a $d$-dimensional simplicial sphere whose facet hypergraph has a proper chromatic number at least $c$.
+Since we have $\CF(H)\geq \chi(H)$ for any hypergraph $H$, this implies that the CF-chromatic number is unbounded for even-dimensional spheres.
+Unfortunately, the construction highly depends on facts from PL topology so it does not have an explicit description to be used practically.
+This motivates the following question.

-\begin{Q} For each dimension $d \geq 4$, what is the asymptotically maximum CF-chromatic number one can attain from the facet hypergraphs of $(d-1)$-dimensional simplicial spheres? \end{Q}
+\begin{Q} What is the asymptotically maximum CF-chromatic number of $d$-dimensional simplicial spheres for each even dimensions $d$? \end{Q}